-{\it To Maxim Kontsevich on the occasion of his 55th birthday with love and admiration} .1in \abstract { We study the scattering of particles and quasiparticles in the framework of algebraic quantum field theory.
+{We study the scattering of particles and quasiparticles in the framework of algebraic quantum field theory.
 The main novelty is the construction of inclusive scattering matrix related to inclusive cross-sections.
-The inclusive scattering matrix can be expressed in terms generalized Green functions by a formula similar to the LSZ formula for the conventional scattering matrix.

-The consideration of inclusive scattering matrix is necessary in quantum field theory if a unitary scattering matrix does not exist (if the theory does not have particle interpretation).
-It is always necessary if we want to consider collisions of quasiparticles.}
+The inclusive scattering matrix can be expressed in terms of generalized Green functions by a formula similar to the LSZ formula for the conventional scattering matrix.
+The consideration of inclusive scattering matrix is necessary in quantum field theory if a unitary scattering matrix does not exist.
+It is always necessary if we want to consider the scattering of quasiparticles}